This Sweet and Sour Chicken has been one of our reader favourites for years!

 Close up image of sweet and sour chicken in a wok

-I love sweet and sour chicken from the takeaway, but there are a couple of things I don’t love:
+I love take out sweet and sour chicken, but there are a couple of things I don’t love:

 • The sauce is too bright orange – like glow in the dark orange.
 I’ve heard they use food colouring to get it that vivid (does anyone know for sure? let me know in the comments).
 Mine’s very red (from the ketchup) but the colour is toned down by the addition of dark brown sugar.